GrupoDiana/BRT-Documentation/docs/index.md

-# Welcome to BRT Library
+# Welcome to Binaural Rendering Toolbox

 The Binaural Rendering Toolbox (BRT) is a set of software libraries, applications, and definitions aimed as a virtual laboratory for psychoacoustic experimentation.
 The BRT is developed in the framework of the [SONICOM project](https://www.sonicom.eu/) and include the algorithms developed in the [3D Tune-In Toolkit](https://github.com/3DTune-In/3dti\_AudioToolkit) in a new open, extensible architecture.